cj-hydro-clim/MSWEP_TW/README.md

 If you're using this code or any parts of it, please cite the following study:

   Kao, Y.C., Tsou, H.E., Chen, C.J.
-(2023).
+(2024).
-  _Development of Multi-Source Weighted-Ensemble Precipitation: Influence of Bias Correction based on Recurrent Convolutional Neural Networks_ Journal of Hydrology, in review.
+  _Development of Multi-Source Weighted-Ensemble Precipitation: Influence of Bias Correction based on Recurrent Convolutional Neural Networks_, Journal of Hydrology, doi: https://doi.org/10.1016/j.jhydrol.2024.130621.

 ## Reporting bugs